angular/angular/src/lib/autocomplete/autocomplete.md

 ```

 ### Accessibility
-The input for autocomplete without text or labels should be given a meaningful label via
+The input for an autocomplete without text or labels should be given a meaningful label via
 `aria-label` or `aria-labelledby`.

-Autocomplete trigger is given `role="combobox"`.
+The autocomplete trigger is given `role="combobox"`.
 The trigger sets `aria-owns` to the autocomplete's
 id, and sets `aria-activedescendant` to the active option's id.